Moving Into Deep Connection

 Selene’s movement-oriented work with creative and healing states of consciousness has evolved over 40 years of teaching and developing experiential approaches to self-exploration, connection, centering and transformation.

 Selene’s writings include The Sevenfold Journey: Reclaiming Mind, Body, and Spirit through the Chakras (co-authored with Anodea Judith, translated into five languages), chapters in Walking in Two Worlds: The Relational Self in Theory, Practice, and Community (Ed. by S. Gilligan & D. Simon), and The Psychospiritual Clinician’s Handbook (Ed. by G. S. Khalsa & S. Mijares).
-She has taught at Bastyr University, JFK University, Kripalu Center for Yoga and Health, and served as president of Santa Cruz CAMFT (California Association of Marriage & Family Therapists).
+She has taught at the Institute of Transpersonal Psychology, Bastyr University, JFK University, Kripalu Center for Yoga and Health, and served as president of Santa Cruz CAMFT (California Association of Marriage & Family Therapists).

 Her website is http://www.spiritmoving.com